ashokrajar/runpod-ollama-serverless/README.md

-# runpod-ollama-serverless
+# Ollama in RunPod Serverless

-This repo containers all the helper code required to run your Ollama Service in RunPod GPU as a Serverless service.
+This repo containers all the helper code required to run your Ollama Service in `RunPod GPU as a Serverless service`.